adityathebe/adityathebe.com/content/Posts/networking-ip-route/index.md

 I'll use an analogy of social network to explain this.

 Let's say you want to upload an image to Instagram.
 To do that, you need to have an Instagram account - there's no way around it.
-You need an entry point to connect to the internet.
-Likewise, to connect to a network, you need an interface.
+You need an entry point to connect to the Instagram world.
+Likewise, you need an interface to connect to a network.

+#### Multiple interfaces

+You can have multiple social media accounts to connect to different social networks.
-Your device can also have multiple network interfaces just like how you can have multiple social media accounts.
+Likewise, your device can also have multiple network interfaces to connect to different networks.
 Example, your laptop most likely has an ethernet port in addition to a wifi interface.

 #### Routing decision